top of page

 Professional & Academic Overview

-Collin D. Cox is a Ph.D. candidate, lead instructor, and researcher at the Askew School of Public Administration and Policy at Florida State University.
+Collin D. Cox is a recent Ph.D. graduate, adjunct professor, and researcher in the Askew School of Public Administration and Policy at Florida State University.
 His research interests include leadership, ethics, organizational theory, public management, and higher education.
-Prior to his doctoral studies, Collin worked as a manager in the Provost Office at the University of Kansas, where he also earned a bachelor’s and master’s in public administration.
+Prior to his doctoral studies, Collin worked as a manager in the Provost Office at the University of Kansas, where he also earned two bachelor's degrees in public administration and law & society, as well as a master's degree in public administration.
 In his most recent work, Collin explores the role of dissent, guerrilla government, and transgressive leadership in the public sector.
-For his dissertation, Collin explores the role of ethical disobedience in leadership and how dissent and transgressive behaviors buffer poor policy and leadership directives in organizations.
-An article from his dissertation entitled Leading with Dissent: Guerrilla Government and the Ethical Art of Disobedience was recently published in the Public Management Review.
+For his dissertation, Collin explores the role of ethical disobedience in leadership and how dissent and transgressive behaviors shape the influence of institutional failures, such as destructive policy and leadership behaviors in organizations.
+Two articles from his dissertation research have been published in top-tier academic journals, including Public Administration Review and Public Management Review.

 Teaching Philosophy